semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 * Scan output is presented in the CI provider's logs.
 There are no links to click to view the code in the file itself.

 :::info
-A manually configured Semgrep CI job **can be customized to enable jobs with findings to pass,** but this is not default behavior, and Semgrep cannot undertake pass or fail actions based on the severity of a finding.
+A stand-alone Semgrep CI job **can be customized to enable jobs with findings to pass**, but this is not default behavior, and Semgrep cannot undertake pass or fail actions based on the severity of a finding.
 :::

 ## Next steps